-VDA is not intended to be used as a payment or compensation mechanisms that allow providers to be made whole from variable costs, i.e., costs over which providers do have control and are relative to utilization.
-The means to determine if the provider has been fully compensated for fixed costs is to compare fixed costs to the total compensation made to the provider. . . .
-49 e.
+In doing so the Board created a "fixed cost percentage" which does not have any source of authority pursuant to CMS guidance, regulations or underlying purpose of the VDA amount. . . .
+The VDA is not intended to be used as a payment or compensation mechanisms that allow providers to be made whole from variable costs, i.e., costs over which providers do have control and are relative to utilization.
+The means to determine if the provider has been fully compensated for fixed costs is to compare fixed costs to the total compensation made to the provider 46 e.
 Nonprecedential Nature of the Administrator's Review Decision.-Decisions by the Administrator are not precedents for application to other cases.
 A decision by the Administrator may, however, be examined and an administrative judgment made as to whether it should be given application beyond the individual case in which it was rendered.
-If it has application beyond the particular provider, the substance of the decision will, as appropriate, be published as a regulation, HCFA Ruling, manual instruction, or any combination thereof so that the policy (or clarification of policy [sic] having a basis in law and regulations may be generally known and applied by providers, intermediaries, and other interested parties.51
+If it has application beyond the particular provider, the substance of the decision will, as appropriate, be published as a regulation, HCFA Ruling, manual instruction, or any combination thereof so that the policy (or clarification of policy [sic] having a basis in law and regulations

 Recently, the Court of Appeals for the Eighth Circuit ("Eighth Circuit") upheld the Administrator's methodology in Unity HealthCare v.
-Azar ("Unity"), stating the "Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation."50
+Azar ("Unity"), stating the "Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation."47

-At the outset, the Board notes that the Administrator decisions are not binding precedent, as explained by PRM 15-1 § 2927(C)(6)(e):
+At the outset, the Board notes that the Administrator decisions are not binding precedent, as explained by PRM 15-1 § 2927.C.6.e: